thingsboard/thingsboard.github.io/docs/mqtt-broker/mqtt-client-credentials-management.md

 By authenticating as an Admin user, you will have the authority to create and manage client credentials, enabling you to enforce robust security measures for the clients connecting to the system.
-This approach ensures that the system remains secure and that only authorized clients can establish connections and interact with the MQTT Broker.
+This approach ensures that the system remains secure and that only authorized clients can establish connections and interact with TBMQ.

 {% include templates/mqtt-broker/authentication.md %}